The Ultimate Guide to Professional Gifting Etiquette

 What is considered a bribe in business?

-A bribe is an exchange performed with a varying degree of dishonesty which comes with the expectation that someone will return certain goods or services in one's own favor.
+A bribe is an exchange performed with the expectation that someone will return certain goods or services in one's own favor.

-Bribes can range in severity: there are little bribes that people do without really thinking of them as bribes, and then there are the big illegal kind prohibited by certain laws and policies.
-For instance, bribing a public servant in order to gain special preference or treatment.
+Bribes can range in severity: there are little bribes like slipping a hostess a $20 to bump up in the queue for a table, and then there are the big illegal bribes like sending an expensive gift or money to a public servant in order to gain special preference or treatment.

 A gift, on the other hand, comes with no expectation of return.
 It is given freely.

-To avoid the perception (or the accidental enactment) of a bribe, just remember to ask for nothing in return.
+To avoid the perception of a bribe, remember to ask for nothing in return.

-If you're using promotional gifts to grow your brand, send your merchandise to the other business, maybe include a note about who you are and what your brand is.
+If you're using promotional gifts to grow your brand, send your merchandise to the other business and include a note about who you are and what your brand is.

 Why is it good to give promotional gifts?